 Transplants that are non-experimental or non-investigational are covered and must be ordered by the Member's Participating Physician and approved by WHA's Medical Director in advance of surgery.
 The transplant must be performed at a center specifically approved and designated by WHA to perform these specific procedures.
-Coverage for a transplant where a Member is the recipient includes coverage for the medical and surgical expenses of a live donor, to the extent these services are not covered by another plan or program.
+Coverage for a transplant where a Member is the recipient includes coverage for the medical and surgical expenses of a live donor.